 I’m confident the main reason most do not keep them and many refuse to make them is that they never put a plan of action together or applied enough discipline that would ensure success.
 Why make a resolution if you can’t ever keep it — right?
 We don’t like continual failure.

-The point of this series is to put some feet to the idea of New Year’s resolutions.
-Actually, even more than that, to write a life plan.
-In the last post, you were asked to list three to five goals you have for the new year.
+The point of this series is to put some feet to the idea of New Year’s resolutions or life planning.
+It’s probably the most simple version of such you will find.
+(But, it’s free and sometimes – many times – simple works.)
+In the last post, you were asked to list three or four goals you have for the new year.
 If you haven’t done that or didn’t read that post, start HERE.

 If you have your goals listed, today we’ll get more specific with them.
-The key here is to further define your goals into something that is measurable; something where you can clearly track your progress and success.
+The key here is to further define your goals into something measurable – something where you can clearly track your progress and success.

 To help with this part, ask the question for each goal: